WordPress/openverse/documentation/api/guides/quickstart.md

 ## Starting up

-1. Bring the ingestion server and API up, along with all their dependent services.
+1. Bring the ingestion server and API up, along with all of their dependent services.

    ```bash